-This article addresses frequent questions about Azure Kubernetes Service (AKS).
+This article provides answers to some of the most common questions about Azure Kubernetes Service (AKS).

 Support